Scientifically known as Adenium obesum [a-DEE-nee-um, oh-BEE-sum], the desert rose is a succulent plant with fleshy stems and bright-hued flowers.

 This is when you’ll need to increase the fertilizing to your Adenium.

-Before You Begin To Fertilize Adenium
+Before You Begin To Start Applying Adenium Fertilizer

-When spring arrives and before new growth begins is when you should consider repotting these bulbous beauties.
+When spring arrives and before new leaf growth begins is when you should consider repotting these bulbous beauties.

 Before repotting and for general plant care check desert roses out for any pests such as spider mites or mealy bugs, that can become established during the winter months.